Sadiya-Khanam/pubmed-paper-fetcher/README.md

 This project is a Python-based CLI tool that allows users to search PubMed using any query, then filters the results to only include papers that have at least one author affiliated with a pharmaceutical or biotech company.
 The output is saved as a CSV file.

+### Code Organization

+The code follows a modular structure:
+- Each functionality is separated into different Python files.
+- CLI, data fetching, utilities, and file writing are divided for better maintainability.
+- The `src/` directory holds the main application code, while `tests/` is a placeholder for unit tests.

 ##  Project Structure

 ![image](https://github.com/user-attachments/assets/082ce326-fce2-4f0c-bc00-94982ff06a53)